 - ✨ Change: It is essential for me to keep my life exciting and constantly changing.
 It gives me a feeling that time goes "slow" when I look back 6 months earlier and have hundreds of memories from 10 different countries.
 The exact opposite of the awful "Wow, we've been living here for 2 years already?!".

 - 🐦 Freedom: The endorphins rush I get from looking at a map, seeing some random city name I don't know like Maribor in Slovenia, Googling it for 5 minutes, and deciding "Fuck it, I'm going to Maribor next week!" is fantastic.
-Strolling in its streets a week later is surreal and I often laugh out loud telling myself or other nomads "What the hell, this is such an awesome life".
+Strolling in its streets a week later is surreal and I often laugh out loud telling myself or other travel friends "What the hell, this is such an awesome life".

 💰 It does not save me moneyI wish I could tell you that living in cheap countries saves me money, but the truth is that for me it doesn't.
 I like to live in small but comfortable Airbnbs, in the very center of cities, to be able to walk everywhere.
 Flights and train tickets are costly too.
 So overall, my cost of living when traveling all year is about the same as being sedentary in an expensive city like 🇫🇷 Paris.
 It costs me something like 2300€ per month, everything included.
 The cost of living dramatically drops if you can rent an apartment for a few sedentary months rather than only living in Airbnbs.
 That's what I do in 🇹🇭 Chiang Mai (Thailand) for about 4 months per year.